HCsoft-RD/shaolin/README.md

 It will extend the capabilities of the GraphCalculator for making interactive animated graphs in real time.
 This is really usefull for visualizing correlation matrix time series.

-### VPython support

-It will be possible to replicate the capabilities of any plot using VPython as a plotting engine.
-This will make very easy visualizing interactive 3D scatter plotsand graphs in the notebook.

-### Seaborn plots

-Compatibility for displaying seaborn plots will be added shortly.

-### MplD3

 Compatibility for mapping data to interactive matplotlib plots using MplD3.